Alec-Shay/true-blame/README.md

 ## Parameters

+- `-q` : only print result
+   - False by default

 - `-s <string>` : specify a specific substring to search on
-   - *string* : defaults to the entire line without leading or trailing whitespace
+   - *string* : entire line without leading or trailing whitespace by default

 - `-r <start-commit> <end-commit>` : search in reverse
-   - *start-commit* : defaults to HEAD
+   - *start-commit* : HEAD by default
-   - *end-commit* : defaults to HEAD
+   - *end-commit* : HEAD by default

+- `-gitk` : open gitk on result hash
+   - False by default

 ## Installation
 1. Install Python 3